gitlabhq/gitlabhq/doc/gitlab-geo/database.md

 replicate your GitLab database into another server.
 You may have to change some values according to your database setup, how big it is, etc.

-The GitLab primary node where the write operations happen will act as `master`, and the secondary ones which are read-only will act as `slaves`.
+The GitLab primary node where the write operations happen will connect to `primary` database server, and the secondary ones which are read-only will connect to `secondary` database servers (which are read-only too).

 >**Note:**
-To be on par with GitLab's notation, we will use `primary` to denote the `master` server, and `secondary` for the `slave`.
+In many databases documentation you will see `primary` being references as `master` and `secondary` as either `slave` or `standby` server (read-only).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->